 UAE’s Amal spacecraft rockets toward Mars in Arab world 1st

-TOKYO (AP) — A United Arab Emirates spacecraft rocketed away Monday on a seven-month journey to Mars, kicking off the Arab world’s first interplanetary mission.
+TOKYO (AP) — A United Arab Emirates spacecraft rocketed into blue skies from a Japanese launch center Monday at the start of a seven-month journey to Mars on the Arab world’s first interplanetary mission.

-The liftoff of the Mars orbiter named Amal, or Hope, from Japan marked the start of a rush to fly to Earth’s neighbor that includes attempts by China and the United States.
+The liftoff of the Mars orbiter named Amal, or Hope, starts a rush to fly to Earth’s neighbor that is scheduled to be followed in the next few days by China and the United States.

-The UAE said its Amal was functioning after launch as it heads toward Mars.
+Mitsubishi later said the probe successfully separated from the rocket and was now on its solo journey to Mars.

-Omran Sharaf, the project director of Emirates Mars Mission, told journalists in Dubai about an hour and a half after the liftoff that the probe was sending signals.
-Sharaf said his team now would examine the data, but everything appeared good for now.
+The probe was sending signals that would be analyzed later but everything appeared good for now, Omran Sharaf, the UAE Mars mission director told journalists in Dubai about an hour and a half after liftoff.

-Hope is set to reach Mars in February 2021, the year the UAE celebrates 50 years since the country’s formation.
+Amal is set to reach Mars in February 2021, the year the UAE celebrates 50 years since the country’s formation.
+In September that year, Amal will start transmitting Martian atmospheric data, which will be made available to the international scientific community, Sharaf said.

-It blasted off from the Tanegashima Space Center on a small southern Japanese island aboard a Mitsubishi Heavy Industries’ H-IIA rocket, on time at 6:58 a.m.
-(2158 GMT Sunday) into the blue sky.
-Mitsubishi said the probe has been successfully separated from the rocket and is now on its solo journey.
-The launch had been delayed for five days because of stormy weather.
+“The UAE is now a member of the club and we will learn more and we will engage more and we’ll continue developing our space exploration program,” UAE Space Agency chief Mohammed Al Ahbabi told a joint online news conference from Tanegashima.

-At Mohammed bin Rashid Space Center in Dubai, Emirati men in their traditional white kandora robes and women in their black abayas watched transfixed as the rocket lifted off.
-As its stages separated, a cheer went out from a group of Emirati men seated on the floor.
-They began clapping, one using his face mask due to the coronavirus pandemic to wipe away a tear.
+At Mohammed bin Rashid Space Center in Dubai, Emirati men in their traditional white kandora robes and women in their black abayas watched the liftoff.
+As its stages separated, a cheer went out from men seated on the floor.
+They began clapping, one using his face mask, worn due to the coronavirus pandemic, to wipe away a tear.

 A newcomer in space development, the UAE has successfully put three Earth observation satellites into orbit.
 Two were developed by South Korea and launched by Russia, and a third — its own — was launched by Japan.